CBD, Microglia, Neuroinflammation, and Anxiety

 Also, synthetic always has nasty side effects.
 Check our complete review of Pregnenolone.

-Look...we focus on CBD but if people are suffering, we want to research and get the word out.
+Look...we focus on CBD but if people are suffering, we want to research and get the word out with other tools.

 Our feathers have settled...back to our immune system and anxiety.

 Astrocytes and anxiety.

 SO why would a key brain remodeler be important for anxiety (or depression or a host of issues)?